-I love this cake for special occasions and especially Christmas in Australia, when mangos are at their peak.
+I love this cake for special occasions and especially Christmas in Australia, when mangoes are at their peak.
 It's delicious, can be made ahead and it's a showstopper.
 If you're making this for children or not drinking, leave the rum out of the sugar syrup.
 But if you enjoy a boozy cake, add it in – it will only enhance the Christmas cheer!

 For the vanilla sponge cake